The aim of an actively managed Fund is to beat the return from a particular market index or benchmark.

 Index Funds are designed to provide returns that closely track their benchmark index, rather than seek outperformance.

 If you would like to research Funds now, visit : explore, which will help assist you in coming to an informed decision on your choice of Funds.
-Our research tool contains a Fund Management Style filter option to allow you to select either Active or Passive Funds.
+Our research tool contains a Management Style filter option to allow you to select either Active or Passive Funds.

 Open an account today and start investing for your future.Get started